 Targets: Deep transverse abs, rectus abdominis, lower abs, top of the thighs and hips.

-How to do V-Sit Alternating Leg Extensions:
+How To Do V-Sit Alternating Leg Extensions

 Start sitting on your mat on your “sit bones”, knees bent at 90 degrees and feet planted on the floor.